zalenix/portaldocs/portal-sdk/templates/top-extensions-unit-test.md

 Try the following:
 1. If you receive auth errors against the internal NPM feed see the "Connect to feed" instructions [here](https://msazure.visualstudio.com/One/Azure%20Portal/_packaging?feed=AzurePortalNpmRegistry&_a=feed)
-1. If your not a member of any of the Groups on https://msazure.visualstudio.com/One/Azure%20Portal/_packaging?feed=AzurePortalNpmRegistry&_a=settings&view=permissions reach out to nickha.
+1. If your not a member of any of the Groups on https://msazure.visualstudio.com/One/Azure%20Portal/_packaging?feed=AzurePortalNpmRegistry&_a=settings&view=permissions please join `Azure Portal Partner Contributors – 19668` in https://myaccess .

 ## My build nodes are completely disconnected from the internet